Rahulathreya45/Market_research_tool/README.md

 # Market Researcher

-Market Researcher is a tool which searches the internet and generates comprehensive report in PDF format.
+Market Researcher is a comprehensive market research tool that leverages the power of AI to automatically generate insightful reports in PDF format.

 ## Deployment Link